 Headlines stun us, sometimes paralyze us, and often animate us.
-Children in cages at our borders, separated from their families, goes one too far for most Americans.
-We hear our own children crying.
-More silently, poverty and hunger affect one in five children in the U.S. whose families live on incomes below the poverty line, \$26,500 for a family of four.
+We hear our own children crying in war-torn countries.
+More silently, poverty and hunger affect one in five children in the U.S. whose families live on incomes below the poverty line, \$29,960 for a family of four.